 Siliguri NJP Railway to Panitanki

 Local buses go past the Tenzing Norgay central bus station on Hill Cart Road.
 They go approximately every 30 minutes and take an hour to get to Panitanki.
-The NJP to Panitanki fare is 40 INR.
 You’ll see the buses at the end of the parking lot by the station.

 USING TRAINS IN INDIA